openaps/AndroidAPSdocs/docs/EN/Getting-Started/Screenshots.md

 * Graph shows your blood glucose (BG) as read from your glucose monitor (CGM).
 * Notes entered in action tab such as fingerstick calibrations and carbs entries as well as profile switches are shown here.
 * Long press on the graph to change the time scale.
 You can choose 6, 12, 18 or 24 hours.
-* The green area reflects ypur target range.
+* The green area reflects your target range.
 It can be configured in [preferences](../Configuration/Preferences#range-for-visualization).
 * Blue triangles show [SMB](../Usage/Open-APS-features#super-micro-bolus-smb) - if enabled in [preferences](.../Configuration/Preferences#openaps-smb-settings).
 * Optional information:

-   * Predicitons
+   * Predictions
    * Basals
    * Activity - insulin activity curve